yuhattor/copilot-patterns/contents/en/testing/writing-failure-case-first.md

 [<img src="https://img.shields.io/badge/Lv0-Pattern_Idea-blueviolet">](https://github.com/orgs/AI-Native-Development/projects/1/)

-{% hint style="info" %}
-While this is important in development, it is necessary to find best practices on how this can be a generic pattern in many cases and how to get GitHub Copilot to suggest test cases appropriately.
+> While this is important in development, it is necessary to find best practices on how this can be a generic pattern in many cases and how to get GitHub Copilot to suggest test cases appropriately.
-{% endhint %}

 ### Description